Self-hosted MCP server retired; hosted MCP is the only supported MCP path

 Real-Time Liquidations

-The `liquidations` and `hip3_liquidations` WebSocket channels now stream live, sub-second from a Hyperliquid node.
+The `liquidations` and `hip3_liquidations` WebSocket channels now stream in real time, sub-second from a Hyperliquid node.
 Previously these channels only supported historical replay.

 - New real-time channels: liquidations (Hyperliquid), hip3_liquidations (HIP-3) — Build+

-- Sourced live from the Hyperliquid node's per-block fill data with the `is_liquidation` flag — sub-second latency, no S3 lag
+- Sourced in real time from the Hyperliquid node's per-block fill data with the `is_liquidation` flag; sub-second latency, no S3 lag

 - Same wire format as `trades` / `hip3_trades` (each item is a fill record with `is_liquidation: true`), so existing trade-parsing code drops in unchanged